EnigmaLake/el-games-zoot-template/client/README.md

 Next, create a copy of `.env.example` in the client directory named `.env` and set up the game environment variables.

+### Game with RGS socket

-If you need the socket version, you can configure it like this:
+If your game use the socket, you can configure it like this:

 ```js
 # SOCKET version